indra-labs/docs/whitepaper.md

 To enable users to use Indranet as a transport for accessing private servers, deployments using the `Neutrino` SPV bitcoin node and `lnd` can configure a public key certificate that they can use with a private key, in a similar way to SSH certificate encryption, to enable routing from any client to their specified node identified with its IP address, where there is a relay running at that IP address with the public key registered as enabling access to forward connections to a defined loopback address where the hidden service is running.

 This will enable SSH, FTP, and similar services for users to be accessed via Indra, while preventing third parties from identifying the origin of access to the server.
 This will also enable things like remote desktop access, but it does not include rendezvous routing.
+It can also, as previously mentioned, to hide the destination point as well using hidden services.

 ## The Indra Tax